ssh0/dot/README.md

 Share or don't share the configuration what you want.

-`dot pull` provides you fresh dotfiles anywhere.
+`dot update` provides you fresh dotfiles anywhere.

 ### New machine setup